 - With the iron inside the nucleus, the Earth's magnetic field is formed.

 This classification has been based on a model that takes into account the chemical composition of the different parts of the Earth and the elements that make up the layers of the Earth.
-Now we will know the division of the layers of the Earth from model a point of view of its mechanical behavior, that is, from its physical properties of the materials that compose it.
+Now we will know the division of the layers of the Earth from model a point of view of its mechanical behavior, that is, from the physical properties of the materials that compose it.
+Furthermore, it is interesting to study how these layers are influenced.

 Parts of the earth according to the mechanical model